Advertisement

 Loulou Martin Place

-Above the new Martin Place Metro station, Loulou is preparing for a late February opening.
+Above the new Martin Place Metro station, Loulou is preparing for its opening.
 The bistro, bar, boulangerie and traiteur will follow in the tradition of the Milsons Point flagship.
 The CBD expansion will see the 130-seater bring Frenchy-chic vibes to Elizabeth Street, which will be lined with Parisian-style streetfront tables.
 Expect dishes similar to the original outpost, like steak tartare with potato crisps; spanner crab, leek and Gruyère tarte; and salmon gravlax with crème fraîche and crêpes; and steak frites with café de Paris butter.

 Percy